lotus321/browser-credentials/README.md

 ### Introduction

-Most modern Web Browsers gives the user the option of saving Login details when they visit website that require usernames/passwords to log in.
+Most modern Web Browsers give users the option of saving Login details when they visit website that require a username and password to log in.
-This project will detail how to decrypt the login credentials stored by Chrome.

-### Overview
 The Chrome browser stores login information of websites in a file called Login Data.
 This file, which is located in a user's AppData folder, stores the login crendentils in a database formart.
 The user's email/username is stored in plain text,and the password is encrypted as a 230 byte binary BLOB
-The project will present two approach to parsing this database file.
+The project will present two approach to parsing database file, where Chrome stores the credentials, for the purpose of decrypting the login passwords.

 ### Parsing with Database Library